MinPhys/pre-release/RiP_2025/core_workshop.md

 * * *

 This workshop delves into the critical role of Earth’s core in driving planetary processes, including generating magnetic fields through the geodynamo and influencing tectonic activity.
-We will explore the crystallization and demixing of Fe-Si-O liquids, key to understanding the core’s composition, evolution, and dynamics.
-High-pressure, high-temperature experiments and calculations inform models which examine how light elements like silicon and oxygen affect the core’s cooling, chemical differentiation, and magnetic field history.
-With these tools we will illuminate the core’s formation, its influence on mantle convection, and its fundamental role in shaping Earth’s environment and sustaining life.
+We will explore the crystallization and/or demixing of Fe-alloy liquids, how they would power the geodynamo, and what palaeomagnetic evidence would tell us about it.
+As such the workshop aims to bring researchers in different fields together and make multidisciplinary discussions on the core processes to understand where we stand.
+With this unique opportunity, we will illuminate how the Earth generates magnetic fields and its fundamental role in shaping the planet’s environment and sustaining life.

 * * *